rahi-lab/YeaZ-GUI/readme.md

 The software requires a standard computer with enough RAM to apply the neural network.
 8 GB RAM is enough to predict the 700 x 500 px image provided as the test data.
 The RAM requirements scale linearly with the number of image pixels.

-It was tested on macOS Ventura (13.4.1), Windows 10 Education, and Ubuntu 20.04.4.
+It was tested on macOS Sequoia (15.6.1), Windows 10 Education, and Ubuntu 24.03.3 LTS.

 Package dependencies: The convolutional neural network relies on Pytorch.
 The Hungarian algorithm is implemented in the munkres package.
 In addition, standard image processing and scientific computing libraries are used.